maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/8 - Kali Purple.md

 ### 8.1.5 - Disk Settings

-**NOTE** : If you are not setting up SOC analyst workstations, skip to Step 2 (SOC Nodes) of this section.
+**NOTE** : If you are not setting up SOC analyst workstations, skip to [Section 8.1.5.2 - SOC Nodes](https://gitlab.com/phybroptyx/vsphere-kali-purple-soc-in-a-box/-/blob/edit_1/_documentation/8%20-%20Kali%20Purple.md#8152-soc-nodes) of this section.

 #### 8.1.5.1 - SOC Analyst Workstations: